 Having worked in voluntary organisations in south London since 2007 I am skilled and experienced in engaging with people of different ages, ethnities and backgrounds, and who have encountered a diversity of life events.

-I qualified as a psychodynamic counsellor with Nescot in 2008 and am currently a trainee at The Site for Contemporary Psychoanalysis.
+I qualified as a psychodynamic counsellor with Nescot in 2008 and am currently undertaking a clinical training in psychoanalytic psychotherapy at The Site for Contemporary Psychoanalysis.

 Registered / Accredited